This chicken pasta dinner is ready in less than 30 minutes with the help of the air fryer and a no-cook sun-dried tomato sauce.

 Instructions

-- Transfer chicken to air fryer basket and insert into air fryer.
-Cook 18 minutes or until an instant read thermometer inserted into the thickest part of the breast registers 160°F*.
-Meanwhile, cook the pasta and make the sauce.
+- Transfer chicken to a baking sheet.
+Bake in preheated oven until an instant read thermometer inserted into the thickest part of the breast registers 160°F**.

-- Bring a large pot of salted water to a boil.
-Add pasta; reduce to a simmer.
-Stir occasionally to prevent sticking.
+- Meanwhile, bring a large pot of salted water to a boil.
+Cook pasta in boiling water according to package directions.

-- In a small food processor or blender add sun-dried tomatoes, olives, olive oil, garlic cloves, rosemary, and remaining salt.
-Blend until almost smooth; set aside.
+- While pasta and chicken cook, to a small food processor or blender add sun-dried tomatoes, olives, olive oil, garlic cloves, rosemary, and remaining 1/2 teaspoon of salt.
+Blend until almost smooth.
+Set aside.

-- Transfer cooked chicken to a cutting board; let stand while preparing the pasta.
+- Transfer cooked chicken to a cutting board and allow to rest while draining pasta.

-- Cut chicken into 1-inch pieces, add to bowl with pasta.
+- Cut chicken into 1-inch pieces and add it to the pasta.
 Toss to coat in sauce.
-Serve warm.

 Notes